 Owners Charlie, Dan and Matt were once in the senior echelons of the Soho House group, so style and and attention to detail run in their blood.
 As with their other pubs (The Talbot Inn and The Beckford Arms), Farrow & Ball colours, Roberts radios, heritage Welsh blankets, contemporary art and soft Berber rugs are the signature style.

-There are 5 rooms to choose from, 3 with ensuite bathrooms and 2 with private bathrooms across the hallway.
-We stayed in the Large Double, a huge room with an outside staircase leading down to the garden.
+There are 6 rooms to choose from, 4 with ensuite bathrooms and 2 with private bathrooms across the hallway.
+We stayed in a Large ensuite, a huge room with an outside staircase leading down to the garden.
 We loved the super-king bed, clad in dreamy Egyptian cotton sheets, plus a goosedown duvet and cosy Welsh blanket.

 We took full advantage of the claw-foot bathtub for a pre-dinner soak; most room have one.
 Toiletries are divine handmade products by Bramley (the owners' company), and there are soft towelling bathrobes.